rajeevradhakrishnan/sixt-coding-challenge/README.md

 The given API is not working due to CORS issue.
 But I proxied the API to another server.
 The proxy is [https://oga6zk34gl.execute-api.ap-south-1.amazonaws.com/dev/offers](https://oga6zk34gl.execute-api.ap-south-1.amazonaws.com/dev/offers)

+## CDK Setup

+The CDK is used to deploy the application.
+Check the details from [Readme.md](https://github.com/rajeevradhakrishnan/sixt-coding-challenge/tree/development/cdk)

 ## Available Scripts

 In the project directory, you can run: